Why does the world need cleaner metals?

 The urgency of the climate crisis requires a quick and agile response, running at greater speed with more dedicated resources than NGOs are often able to operate at, with short timelines demanded by investors.
 Additionally, running a for-profit business allows us to recruit some of the best scientists, engineers and entrepreneurs, giving us the best chance of solving this pressing problem.

-We have also mitigated against the typical potential pitfalls of a for-profit entity (i.e. letting profit come before the environment) in a number of ways.
-For example, by attracting shareholders with aligned values, and making several explicit commitments to balance or override decisions being made on a profit-seeking basis, i.e. commitments to pursue carbon negative processing, zero waste, and a net gain in marine biodiversity.
+We are also mitigating against the typical potential pitfalls of a for-profit entity (i.e. letting profit come before the environment) in a number of ways.
+For example, by attracting shareholders with aligned values, and making explicit commitments to balance or override decisions being made on a profit-seeking basis, i.e. commitments to pursue carbon negative processing and zero waste operations.

 What happens if you discover unexpected consequences?

 The reason we have chosen to source metals from polymetallic nodules is because we believe, taking into account all the research, that this will have the lowest possible environmental and social impact of any way to aid our transition to cleaner energy use.
 So it follows that if we find anything suggesting the contrary, we will stop and look for another option.
 We call this principle of our business ‘showstoppers are showstoppers’.

 Fortunately, the significant regulation and thorough research being done before any commercial activity begins, gives us confidence that we will catch any unexpected consequence before it is too late.

 We have stated this explicitly and publicly to all our investors, so that all shareholders in the business are aligned with this commitment.

 How will this contribute towards a closed loop economy?